Roundabout family: Axonal guidance

 In bilaterian animals, including insects and mammals, most axons in the CNS cross the midline during nervous system development.
 The Robo proteins are critical regulators of midline crossing across species.
 In Drosophila embryos, Robo1 and Robo2 are required to keep ipsilaterally projecting axons from inappropriately crossing the midline, and to prevent contralateral axons from remaining stuck at the midline.
 Robo3, while it also binds Slit, does not appear to play a major role in regulating midline crossing.
 Instead, it is required for the lateral pathway selection of axons after crossing.

 Robo2 also contributes to lateral pathway formation.

 In the vertebrate spinal cord, Robo1 and Robo2 are expressed on commissural axons and act as repulsive receptors for the Slit ligands expressed by floor plate cells located at the midline.
 In contrast, Robo3/Rig1 is required for midline crossing, and acts in part by antagonizing Slit-mediated repulsion by Robo1 and Robo2.

-Robo receptors have also been shown to be crucial regulators of many other axon pathfinding decisions during development, including the projection of axons in the optic tract and in the olfactory epithelium.
+Robo receptors have also been shown to be crucial regulators of many other axon pathfinding decisions during development, including the projection of axons in the optic tract and the olfactory epithelium.